What happens when an interior designer, architect, jewelry designer, and fashion designer come together to make one interactive art exhibition?

 “We collect and process data with our five senses, and this data inevitably builds a relationship,” said Sam.
 “Will we be able to reconnect with nature through our senses then?
 And will this reconnection soothe our inner soul in this bustling, fast-paced city?”

 The designers aim to reflect nature in a built environment through interactive installations, as well as interweave a message about social responsibility.

 Highlights will include 3M Super Sticky post-it walls where the public can share their responses to thought-provoking questions, immersive sound corridors, a boom table upcycled from a water container, an interactive sand installation, and a virtual park simulation in the foyer.

 Ideation and planning is already well underway.

 As with all worthy adventures, it is about the journey as much as it is about the end product.
-We are really excited to document the process from ideation, development, and finally the installation of the finished projects, through a series of blog posts that will be posted here.
+We are really excited to document the process from ideation, development, and finally the installation of the finished projects.

 There will be over 15 studios involved in this project: